 It’s no mystery that deep, restorative sleep promotes better physical and mental performance.
-Now, a new study indicates that a good night’s sleep can also make us more financial secure.
+Now, a new study indicates that a good night’s sleep can also make us more financially secure.

 Poor Decision Making